dvdmtw98/c-programming-a-modern-approach/README.md

 ## C Programming: A Modern Approach - Solutions

-My solutions to the Exercise and Projects from K. N. King's "C Programming: A Modern Approach", 2nd Edition
+My solutions to the Exercises and Projects from K. N. King's "C Programming: A Modern Approach", 2nd Edition

 <img src="cover.jpg" width="280"/>